Nepal Tour9 Packages

 Wilderness Excursion follows these guidelines and encourages all stakeholders to follow them also:

-As equal to the Trekking Company, foreign trekkers also have a strong role and opportunities for the wellbeing of Nepali trekking guides and porters.
+As equal to the Trekking Company, foreign trekkers also have a strong role and opportunities for the well-being of Nepali trekking guides and porters.
 Hiring a guide and porter is the most direct means a foreign trekker has of contributing to the rural economies of Nepal.
 Over time, portering has fed more people in Nepal than any other industry, and porters need employment now more than ever.

 Also, as a valued paying client, you possess a great opportunity to advocate for the rights of the porters you hire.
 By employing guides and porters and taking direct steps to ensure that they are given a standard of treatment that you would expect for yourself, you will be setting a strong example for other trekkers and tour operators to follow.